Hossamkhaled35/hossam-khaled/README.md

-# hossam-khaled
+# html and css and javascript , angualr ,react
-Iam a frontend and database
+Iam a frontend developer .